 • Improve mental health and wellbeing

-We can consider grants up to £750 per year, for a carer to access regular respite, activities like: gym membership; exercise classes; help with taxis; lunch out with friends; etc.
+We can consider grants up to £750 per year, for a carer to access regular breaks, activities like: gym membership; exercise classes; help with taxis; lunch out with friends; etc.

 Adult carer support documentation